lakesoft/LKAssetsLibrary/README.md

 ### Basic

-LKAssetsLibrary has 3 basic classes: LKAssetsLibrary, LKAassetsGroup, LKasset.
+LKAssetsLibrary has 3 basic classes:

+    LKAssetsLibrary
+    LKAassetsGroup
+    LKasset

 These are wrapper classes for ALAssetsLibrary, ALAssetsGroup, ALAsset.
 They has convenience methods (e.g. LKAsset.thumbnail, LKAsset.date, ...).

 LKAssetsLibrary posts a notification after fetchs assets.
 You can handle the assets by observing the notification.